 - get access to printing services for the purposes of promoting your club or society;

 - receive 8 hours of free event photography; and

 - be covered by UQU public liability insurance

 Yes.
 It is possible to spend your UQ Union grant money at a venue off campus.
 However, processing these invoices can take up to two weeks and is a condition that a proper tax invoice can be provided to UQ Union from the goods or services supplier.
 Tax invoices should be made out to the University of Queensland Union and can be sent to [email protected]

 Do I have access to printing for my club?

 Yes!
 There is a clubs printing room inside the Jenny Knowles Clubs and Societies Resource Room with a full colour photocopier as well as computers for all your printing and design needs.
 Clubs will be issued $50 credit to use the photocopier and can top up this credit from their club grants if required.

 What kind of insurance are clubs covered by?

 UQ Union provides its affiliated clubs with an insurance policy that covers club members who are involved in activities as set out by their club’s constitutional aims and objectives to the value of $50,000,000.
-This is the insurance policy that you can quote to venue staff when you book your events.

 How do I look after my clubs financial records?